-Chapter 8: Sin, Suffer, Repent, Repeat
+Chapter 8: Sin, Suffer, Repent, Repeat.

-The next chapter in human history is sort of the in-between time which you can call Sin, Suffer, Repent, Repeat.
-It was the time of the Judges, the Kings, and the Prophets.
-In the time between the giving of the Law and when Jesus the Saviour would come a lot of things happened, but it seemed to keep to this endless cycle of Sin, Suffer, Repent, Repeat.
+The next chapter in history is a sort of in-between time which you can call “Sin, Suffer, Repent, Repeat”, and it lasted 1000 years.
+It was the time of the Judges, the Kings and the Prophets.
+In the time between the giving of the Law and the birth of Jesus the Saviour, a lot of things happened but it was really just an endless cycle of Sin, Suffer, Repent, Repeat.

-This cycle went on for years… hundreds and hundreds of years… Sin, Suffer, Repent, Repeat, and all the while God was continuing to prepare the world for Jesus.
-He was showing everyone, through Israel, that there was not one person who could obey Him, not one who would worship Him rightly.
+This cycle went on for years… hundreds and hundreds of years… and all the while God continued to prepare the world for Jesus, raising up nations, setting the stage, showing everyone, through Israel, that there was not one person who could obey Him, not one who would worship Him rightly.
 The prophets would fail, the priests would fail, the kings would fail, the heroes would fail, the people would rebel… the Law condemned everyone.

 Chapter 9: The Messiah

 He came as a baby, a helpless infant.
 The Son of a virgin, adopted by a poor, Galilean Carpenter.
-Born in a humble stable, in a tiny village – a nobody from nowhere.
+Born in a stable, laid in a feeding trough, in a tiny village.
+A nobody from nowhere.

 No palace like King Solomon.
 No fanfare like King David.
 No blasts of fire like Elijah.
 The Chosen One came in so quietly that His presence went nearly unnoticed by almost all of those who were looking for Him.
-The Jewish scholars of the day (and today) are looking for a political leader, a military conqueror… but that’s not what they got… at least not yet.
+The Jewish scholars of the day (and today) were looking for a political leader, a military conqueror… but that’s not what they got… at least not yet.

 Stephen says to them: “You stubborn people!
 You are heathen at heart and deaf to the truth.
 Must you forever resist the Holy Spirit?
 That’s what your ancestors did, and so do you!
 Name one prophet that your ancestors didn’t persecute!
 They even killed the ones who predicted the coming of the Righteous one –The Messiah whom you betrayed and murdered.
 You deliberately disobeyed God’s law, even though you received it from the hands of angels.”
 (Acts 7:51-53)